nathanielmki/gseautomate/README.md

 There are a few bugs with user-provided library and organism IDs, for the moment they need to be changed manually, and the organism-specific library sourced from ENRICHR.

+## Requirements

+To properly use this software you'll need to acquire the required library files from the Enrichr [website](https://maayanlab.cloud/Enrichr/).

+From the bottom of the page, select the organism specific database to work with (FlyEnrichr, etc), follow the `Libraries` link, and download the desired library.

+Then move the library file into the `~/.cache/gseapy` directory.
+If it does not exist, please create it.

 ## Usage

 An example execution: